telus/tds-core/packages/TermsAndConditions/Footnote/Footnote.md

   render() {
     const content = [
       'Taxes and pay-per-use charges (including long distance, roaming and additional airtime or data) are extra.
-The cost of service used while roaming outside Canada will vary by zone.
-Currently, voice roaming in the US is charged at $1.50/minute.
+The cost of service used while roaming outside Canada will vary by zone. <br/><br/>a.
+Currently, voice roaming in the US is charged at: $1.50/minute<br/>b.
 Visit <a href="https://telus.com/mobilityppu">telus.com/mobilityppu</a> for details.', 'Taxes and pay-per-use charges (including roaming and additional data) are extra.
 For any subscriber(s) with a Your Choice Canada-US plan, roaming pay-per-use.', ]